 (a-g) Less Than Significant impact: The project site is not included on a list of hazardous material sites, nor does the proposed subdivision involve routine transport, use or disposal of hazardous materials.
-The project site is approximately one mile from the nearest airport and located within compatibility "D" zone of the California Redwood Coast - Humboldt County Airport.
-Pursuant to the Airport Land Use Compatibility Plan, the applicant shall cause a Deed Notice to be recorded in the Office of the County Recorder.
-This is included in the Subdivision Requirements provided by Public Works.
+The project site is over four miles from the nearest airport (Rohnerville Airport).
 There are no private airstrips within the vicinity of the project site.
 The site will not result in unanticipated risk to the occupants of the site.
 The Department finds no evidence that the project will create, or expose people or property to, hazardous materials, or impair implementation of, or physically interfere with, an adopted emergency response plan.
-The site is within the Arcata Fire Protection District.
+The site is within the Loleta Fire Protection District and just north of the Fortuna Fire Protection District.
 Future development of the site will require compliance with the Uniform Fire Code and UBC.
-According to the Fire Hazard map, the parcel is located in a low fire hazard area.
-Arcata Fire Protection District approved the proposed project.
+According to the Fire Hazard Severity map, the parcel is located in a moderate fire hazard area.
+Both Fire Protection Districts were referred, however, neither agency provided any comments.
 For these reasons, the Planning Division expects that the subdivision will not result in significant impacts in terms of hazardous materials.

-X. Hydrology and Water Quality, Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality? Х b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? Х · c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner, which would: - " (i) result in substantial erosion or siltation on- or off-site; X. (ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; Х (iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or Х (iv) impede or redirect flood flows? Х d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? Х e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? Х
+х.
+Hydrology and Water Quality.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality? Х b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? Х c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner, which would: · · · · (i) result in substantial erosion or siltation on- or off-site; X (ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; х (iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or X - (iv) impede or redirect flood flows? Х d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? x e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? х the capacity to serve the proposed project.
+Because the site is currently outside of the jurisdictional boundaries and sphere of influence of the PCCSD, a sphere amendment and annexation will be necessary.
+This is a required condition of approval.
+The Division of Environmental Health (DEH) reviewed this information and found that each parcel will have adequate water availability.
+DEH has not identified any concerns with regard to the project interfering with groundwater recharge.

-(a-e) Less than significant Impact: The proposed subdivision infills an established development pattern, and is consistent with the planned build-out of the area, in terms of both the County's Housing Element, the McKinleyville Community Plan (MCCP) adopted in 2002 and the recently adopted Humboldt County General Plan 2017.
-The project site is an area served by community water and sewer.
-The McKinleyville Community Services District (MCSD) has indicated that it is able to provide water and sewer service to the proposed subdivision upon the payment of the appropriate fees.
-MCSD has not identified any concerns with regard to the project interfering with groundwater recharge.
 The Department finds no evidence indicating that the subdivision will violate any water quality or waste discharge standards, or otherwise substantially degrade water quality.
 According to the Flood Insurance Rate Map, the project site is located in Flood Zone C, which is defined as "areas of minimal flooding", and is outside the 100- and 500-year floodplains.
 The project site is not within a mapped dam or levee inundation area, and is outside the areas subject to tsunami run-up.
-The site is at an elevation of approximately 100 feet.
+The site is at an elevation of approximately 500 feet.